51st state: Newfoundland

 In the late 1940s, during the last days of the Dominion of Newfoundland (at the time a separate dominion in the British Empire and independent of Canada), there was mainstream support, although not majority, for Newfoundland to form an economic union with the United States, thanks to the efforts of the Economic Union Party and significant U.S. investment in Newfoundland stemming from the U.S.-British alliance in World War II.
 The movement ultimately failed when, in a 1948 referendum, voters narrowly chose to confederate with Canada (the Economic Union Party supported an independent "responsible government" that they would then push toward their goals).

 Quebec

 In the 1989 Quebec general election, the political party Parti 51 ran 11 candidates on a platform of Quebec seceding from Canada to join the United States (with its leader, André Perron, claiming Quebec could not survive as an independent nation).
 The party attracted just 3,846 votes across the province, 0.11% of the total votes cast.
 In comparison, the principal party in favor of Quebec sovereignty in that election, the Parti Québécois, got 40.16%.
+The party ran again in the 2018 getting 1,117 (0.03) and in 2022 getting 689 (0.02).
+The party dissolved in 2024.